iobear/dashgoat/README.md

  * If ttl expires, status moved one to the right on the list `["critical", "error", "warning", "info", "ok"]` If status becomes `ok` serviceStatus waits for  `TtlOkDelete` expires.

 PromoteOneStep
- * Like promoteOnce but status keeps promoting along the list everytime ttl expires until it ends at `"ok"`
+ * Like promoteOnce but status keeps promoting along the list every time ttl expires until it ends at `"ok"`

 ## Tags
 !!
 TODO - Frontend is not done, no filter API !!

-Tags are used to filter sevices depending on their tags, this way you can, as an example list services associated with specific customers or departments.
+Tags are used to filter services depending on their tags, this way you can, as an example list services associated with specific customers or departments.
 You could also ad tags related to the service the server is running.
 Lets say you are running a transcoder service, the service is transcoding 4 channels, these channels can then be added as a list, like this:

 ```bash
 curl --request POST \